jaheyns/CfdOF/Readme.md

 The latest release or development version of FreeCAD can be obtained from https://github.com/FreeCAD/FreeCAD/releases (.AppImage files).
-The .AppImage containers may cause library version conflicts when running OpenFOAM from within FreeCAD.
 The [Ubuntu PPA daily build](https://www.freecadweb.org/wiki/Install_on_Unix) packages are an alternative binary option.
 Otherwise, FreeCAD can be built from the source code at